 When shipping or air freighting your goods from abroad make sure that:

-- you know the freight agent or shipping company in Jamaica who is responsible for handling your goods when they arrive.
+• you know the freight agent in Jamaica who is responsible for handling your goods when they arrive.

 If your goods are personal and household effects and do not exceed a Cost Insurance and Freight (CIF) value of US$3000 or the Jamaican equivalent, then you may proceed to the wharf, airport or private warehouse to clear your goods.

-Persons to whom packages have been sent from overseas:
+Persons to whom barrels have been sent from overseas:

 If you have an unaccompanied baggage form c27 (yellow form) from the airport you must present it along with your TRN and your passport to the customs officer

 At the warehouse you must present your shipping documents ie your bill of lading and your arrival notice to the security and wait for your barrel to be located and brought out for inspection.

 Once located, the Customs Officer will instruct you to open and unpack the barrel or package for inspection.